AliceO2Group/analysis-framework/docs/hyperloop/operatordocumentation.md

    <img src="../images/cloneTrain.png" width="70%">
 </div>

-* <a name="longTrain"></a>The _Request long train_ tab allows users to request a long train after the train ran on a linked dataset.
-Linked datasets are subsets of a big dataset (_set up in the Dataset settings_).
-First, a train run needs to be **Done on a smaller linked dataset** before being run on a bigger dataset.
+* <a name="longTrain"></a>The _Request long train_ tab allows users to request a long train after the train ran on a short dataset.
+Short datasets are subsets of a big dataset (_set up in the Dataset settings_).
+First, a train run needs to be **Done on a smaller short dataset** before being run on a bigger dataset.
 * Any user who is part of the analysis can request a long train.
 Approval from the participating analyses PWGs conveners is required in order to submit a long train.
 Train operators or admins can also approve a long train, but it is usually done by the PWG.

 <div align="center">